daniel-rdt/twitter_bitcoin_sentiment_ml/README.md

 5.2.  huggingface-spaces-bitcoin-sentiment-monitor-2/app.py

 The feature and batch inference pipelines can either be run locally or using serverless compute platforms on a determined run-schedule such as Modal.
 The training pipeline should be run on demand.
 For scalability, the pipelines are separated and a feature store is utilized in the form of Hopsworks Feature Store.
 The predictions can be monitored using a public Huggingface App.
 Furthermore, two approaches were taken for the model tuning.
 Maximising accuracy and maximising F1-score, yielding very different results.
-Thus, both approaches were given a training and scheduled batch pipeline as well as a separate monitor on Huggingface.
+Thus, both approaches were given a training and scheduled batch inference pipeline as well as a separate monitor on Huggingface.

 ## Influential accounts dataset